-Note: This is the speed at which your modem communicates with your companion, not the speed at which your modem communicates with your telephone service.
+Note: This is the speed at which your modem communicates with your PC companion, not the speed at which your modem communicates with your telephone service.

 - 3. Tap the Speaker pick list and select the speaker volume that you want for the modem. - 4.
 Tap the Flow Ctl (Flow Control) pick list and select either Automatic, On (Xon), or Off (Xoff) flow control for the modem connection. - 5.
-Tap the Country pick list and select the country where you are using your companion. - 6.
 If necessary, edit the String text to change the modem setup string.